grlee77/gulinalg/README.md

 The user can force OpenMP to always be disabled if desired by defining the environment variable GULINALG_DISABLE_OPENMP.

-If Intel's OpenMP library should be linked to, the user should specify the environment variable GULINALG_INTEL_OPENMP.
-This will cause libiomp5 to be linked during compilation (instead of GCC's libgomp).
+On linux, linking against intel's OpenMP implementation instead of the GNU implementation can be selected by defining GULINALG_INTEL_OPENMP.
+This will cause libiomp5 and libpthread to be linked during compilation (instead of GCC's libgomp).
+This should be done, for example, on MKL-based conda environments where the intel-openmp package has been installed.
+For OpenBLAS-based conda environments, the GULINALG_INTEL_OPENMP variable should not be defined.

+If Intel's icc compiler is being used instead of gcc, the user should define the GULINALG_USING_ICC environment variable.
+Use of icc on windows systems is not currently supported.

 Build Status
 ============